 interviewing instructions, and skip pattern directions, as well as computer programming notes embedded along with

-in every round of data collection.
-Other sections are only included in one or two rounds—this type of section is also
+included in every round of data collection.
+Other sections are only included in one or two rounds?this type of

-into the questionnaire.
-Some questions appear in several CAPI screens because of the variety of skip patterns
+the questionnaire.
+Some questions appear in several CAPI screens because of the variety of skip patterns that lead

-that lead to the question.
-The question is only asked when the skip pattern determines that it should be asked
+to the question.
+The question is only asked when the skip pattern determines that it should be asked of that

-of that respondent.
-Items asking the same question of various respondents typically map back to a single variable
+respondent.
+Items asking the same question of various respondents typically map back to a single variable in